SalaniLeo/Immagini/README.md

    <li><h3> FolderMode </h3>
       <h4> using a <a href=#AppRun>custom apprun</a> is recommended if the exe file selected is not written is bash. </h4>

-      <b>Application folder must meet the <a href="https://docs.appimage.org/packaging-guide/manual.html#creating-an-appdir-manually">foldermode requirements</a> for the app to work correctly.
+  Application folder must meet the <a href="https://docs.appimage.org/packaging-guide/manual.html#creating-an-appdir-manually">foldermode   requirements</a> for the app to work correctly.

    Allows users to include in the AppImage applications that require multiple files (like most ones).